josi4/solarnode-handbook/docs/users/getting-started.md

 ## Get SolarNodeOS

 SolarNodeOS is a complete operating system tailor made for SolarNode.
-You must download the appropriate SolarNodeOS image for the device you want to run SolarNode on and then copy that image to your device media (typically an SD card).
-You can use a tool like [Etcher][etcher] to help with that.
+To get started using SolarNode, you must download the appropriate SolarNodeOS image for the device you want to run SolarNode on and then copy that image to your device media (typically an SD card).

 === "Raspberry Pi"